kcelia/Reminder/Cloud_AWS.md

 --------------------|-----------|------
 Definition | Widely adopted memory object caching system.ElastiCache is a protocol compliant with Memcached | A popular open-source in-memory key-value store that supports data structures sorted sets and lists
 Difference |  | Multi-AZ
-Simple, Pure caching solutionto offload the DB, no persistence, not concerned about redundancy, scale cache horizontally (provides additional capabilities like automatic node replacement and auto discovery) | Relation DB, persistant, stateful entity, include failover (like AWS RDS does), store advanced data types (lists, hashes, sets), does sorting and ranking datasets in memory (like leaderboards), multi-AZ
+Simple, Pure caching solutionto offload the DB, no persistence, not concerned about redundancy, scale cache horizontally (provides additional capabilities like automatic node replacement and auto discovery) | Relation DB, persistant, stateful entity, include failover (like AWS RDS does), store advanced data types (lists, hashes, sets), does sorting and ranking datasets in memory (like leaderboards), multi-AZ, Pub/Sub capabilities

 Similar on the surface : Both are Cache In-memory key Stores

 ### ElastiCache Vs Redshift
 ElastiCache | Redshift
 ------------|-----------
-If your database is feeling stressed, because management running online analytics processing transactions on it ==> Data Warehousing question | Take stress off your database, because it's very heavy
+If your database is feeling stressed, because management running online analytics processing transactions on it ==> Data Warehousing question | OLAP - Take stress off your database, because it's very heavy

 ## AWS CloudFormation
 ## AWS OpsWorks